 Relief of symptoms can happen after just one session but the full benefits take no more than 3 sessions.

 4.)
 Relieves Chronic Neck Pain

 According to the Journal of Physical Therapy Science, ART was effective at relieving chronic neck pain.
 The study was done on 24 patients who were admitted into hospital who had chronic neck pain for 3 months or longer.

 After treatment, ART reduced chronic neck pain proving to an effective treatment for this condition.

 5.)
 Relieves Lower Back Pain

 Active Release Therapy for lower back pain has shown to be highly effective.
 Here’s how:

 There is a muscle that runs from your spine to your hip called the psoas muscle.
 When you sit this muscle contracts to keep your spine aligned.
-However, it can become overworked through repetitive movements, sitting too long, or injury which leads to inflammation.
+However, it can become overworked through repetitive movements, shortened from sitting too long, or injury which leads to inflammation.

 When a therapist performs active muscle release on the psoas muscle.
 It’s know to release the tension in the lower back, eliminating pain in many cases.